KipCollo/ToolsCorn/DevOps/Containerization/Docker/Readme.md

 # Change directory to the Java hello world project
 cd ../hello-world-java/

-# Build a Docker image with a given tag
-docker build -t in28min/hello-world-java:0.0.2.RELEASE .

-# Run a Docker container with a Java hello world application, mapped to port 5000
-docker run -d -p 5000:5000 in28min/hello-world-java:0.0.2.RELEASE

 # Push a Docker image to a registry
 docker push in28min/hello-world-java:0.0.2.RELEASE